marcustisater/nodejs.dev/CONTRIBUTING.md

 * Commit your changes.
 Make sure to follow the [commit guidelines][].
 * Make a pull request and wait for feedback or approval from a collaborator.

-We recommend you to let others know what you are working on through the [issue tracker][].
-Create a new issue if you would like to make other changes otherwise you risk spending time working on something that might not get approved.

 ## Developer's Certificate of Origin 1.1